 - Look into travel hacking with credit rewards if you are a responsible credit card user.
-(We are working on a Travel Rewards Hacking workshop so stay tuned for that)
+(We are working on a Travel Rewards Hacking workshop, so stay tuned for that.)

-- If you are moving into a new place, especially if it is temporary, decorate slowly over time with a budget in mind.
+- If you are moving into a new place, especially if it is temporary, decorate slowly over time and always with a budget in mind.
 Shop at places like T.J.
 Maxx, Marshalls, HomeGoods and Goodwill to find great deals.
 Your new pad doesn't have to look like Joanna Gaines designed it right when you move in.
-Take your time, find the right stuff at the right price.
+Take your time, and find the right stuff at the right price.

-- Make your splurges a special occasion not a regular/ daily thing. i.e. Only get coffee from Starbucks on Fridays.
+- Make your splurges a special occasion not a regular/daily thing. i.e. Only get coffee from Starbucks on Fridays.
 Or splurge on these things as a reward or when you achieve a goal rather than a regular occurrence.

-Mind blowing way to buy holiday presents for your kids.
+Mind-blowing way to buy holiday presents for your kids.

 Something she wants,